HyperiumClient/Addon-Workspace/README.md

      */
     @Override
     public void onLoad() {
-        // Inform the user that the addon has loaded Hyperium.LOGGER.info("Successfully loaded Addon!");
+        // Log that the addon has loaded Hyperium.LOGGER.info("Successfully loaded Addon!");

         // Register the class to the EventBus